Friedrich-Wilhelm Krüger

-Friedrich-Wilhelm Krüger (8 May 1894 – 10 May 1945) was a German paramilitary commander in charge of, and personally involved in progressive annihilation of the Polish nation, its culture, its heritage and its wealth, and never sentenced for his war crimes.
+Friedrich-Wilhelm Krüger (8 May 1894 – 10 May 1945) was a German paramilitary commander in charge of, and personally involved in the progressive annihilation of the Polish nation, its culture, its heritage and its wealth, and never sentenced for his war crimes.
 Long before the war he was a high-ranking member of the SA and the SS.
 Between 1939 and 1943 he was the Higher SS and Police Leader in the General Government, giving him command of all police and security forces in German-occupied Poland.
 In this capacity, he organized and supervised numerous crimes against humanity and had major responsibility for the German genocide of the Polish nation: the extermination of six million Poles (three million of them Polish Jews) and massive destruction, degradation and impoverishment of the Polish state.
 He took his own life in May 1945.

 Career

-Krüger was born in 1894 into a military family in Straßburg, Alsace-Lorraine, then part of the German Empire (today, Strasbourg, France) He was the younger brother of Walter Krüger who also became a high-ranking SS officer.
+Krüger was born in 1894 into a military family in Straßburg, Alsace-Lorraine, then part of the German Empire (today, Strasbourg, France).
+He was the younger brother of Walter Krüger who also became a high-ranking SS officer.
 He attended the gymnasium in Rastatt and then pursued a military career as a cadet in the military school at Karlsruhe and the military academy at Gross-Lichterfelde.
 In June 1914, Krüger was commissioned a Leutnant in the Imperial German Army's 25th Royal Prussian Infantry Regiment.
 During the First World War, he served as a platoon leader, a company commander and the regimental adjutant.
 He was wounded three times, promoted to Oberleutnant and awarded the Iron Cross, 1st and 2nd class.
 In August 1919, he joined the Freikorps Lützow, which he left in March 1920.
 He then entered civilian employment as a clerk to a bookseller and to a publisher until 1922.
 He got married, went to work for a waste disposal firm from 1924 to 1928 and then became a self-employed businessman.